MicrosoftDocs/memdocs/sccm/core/understand/find-help.md

 ###  <a name="BKMK_SearchTips"></a> Search the documentation library
  Use the following search tips to help you find the information that you need:

--   When using your preferred search engine to locate content for System Center Configuration Manager, you can scope the search results to only the current content library by including the following two terms,  including the quotes:   **"current branch"** and **"System Center Configuration Manager"**
+-   When using your preferred search engine to locate content for System Center Configuration Manager, you can focus the search results to the current content library by including the following two terms, **SCCM** and **Docs**.

 -   Use search terms that match those that you see in the user interface (UI) and online documentation, rather than unofficial terms or abbreviations that you might see in community content.
-For example, search for "management point" rather than "MP;" "deployment type" rather than "DT;" and "software updates" rather than "SUM."
+For example, search for "management point" rather than "MP"; "deployment type" rather than "DT"; and "software updates" rather than "SUM."

 -   When you search on a page in TechNet or in the help file (for example, select Ctrl+F1, and enter search terms in the **Find** box), the results exclude text that is in collapsed sections.
 To search for text in collapsed sections, expand the sections before you search on the page.
 To do this, you can select the **Expand All** button at the top of the page, or double-click any collapsed section.
 When all sections are expanded, a search on the page can then search all sections on that page.